Interstate 78 in Pennsylvania: Lebanon and Berks counties

 In Tilden Township, the freeway continues northeast and reaches a partial cloverleaf interchange with PA 61 in a business area that includes a 250000 ft2 Cabela's store.
 Past PA 61, I-78/US 22 comes to a bridge over the Reading Blue Mountain and Northern Railroad's Reading Division line and the Schuylkill River.
 Upon crossing the river, I-78/US 22 enters the borough of Hamburg and passes through residential areas, coming to a diamond interchange at North 4th Street that serves Hamburg.
 The road leaves Hamburg for Windsor Township and heads through agricultural areas with some woods and homes, curving to the east.
 Farther east, the parallel Blue Mountain ridge heads further north from the freeway.
 I-78/US 22 crosses into Greenwich Township and comes to a partial cloverleaf interchange with PA 143 north of the borough of Lenhartsville.
 The CMSgt.
 Richard L. Etchberger Memorial Highway name for I-78/US 22 ends at this interchange.
 Past this interchange, the road crosses Maiden Creek and runs through a mix of farm fields and woodland.
-Farther east, the freeway reaches a diamond interchange with PA 737 south of the community of Krumsville.
+Farther east, the freeway reaches a diamond interchange with PA 737 south of Krumsville.
 The road continues east through rural land with some nearby development, passing through the northern corner of Maxatawny Township.

 Lehigh and Northampton counties

-I-78/US 22 enters Weisenberg Township in Lehigh County where the freeway becomes the Walter J. Dealtrey Memorial Highway and continues east through farms and woods in the Lehigh Valley, passing north of the community of New Smithville.
+I-78/US 22 enters Weisenberg Township in Lehigh County, where the freeway becomes the Walter J. Dealtrey Memorial Highway and continues east through farms and woods in the Lehigh Valley, passing north of New Smithville.
 The road passes south of warehouses and comes to a diamond interchange with PA 863.

 Following this interchange, the freeway heads to the south of more warehouses and runs through more rural areas with some homes, crossing into Upper Macungie Township.
-I-78/US 22 runs between farm fields to the north and warehouses and industrial development to the south before it comes to a cloverleaf interchange with PA 100 in a business area in the community of Fogelsville.
+I-78/US 22 runs between farm fields to the north and warehouses and industrial development to the south before it comes to a cloverleaf interchange with PA 100 in a business area in Fogelsville.
 After the PA 100 interchange, the freeway widens to six lanes and heads east through industrial areas, coming to a bridge over Norfolk Southern Railway's C&F Secondary railroad line before curving northeast.
-In the community of Kuhnsville, US 22 splits from I-78 at an eastbound exit and westbound entrance by heading northeast on a freeway called the Lehigh Valley Thruway.
+In Kuhnsville, US 22 splits from I-78 at an eastbound exit and westbound entrance by heading northeast on a freeway called the Lehigh Valley Thruway.
 From here, I-78 continues east-southeast as a four-lane freeway, passing residential subdivisions with some commercial development.
 The freeway continues southeast and passes over I-476 (Pennsylvania Turnpike Northeast Extension) before it comes to a westbound exit and eastbound entrance with the PA 309 freeway.